Why Gay Men Say No To Asians

 For a group that’s supposed to be synonymous with inclusion, the gay community is one of the most discriminatory where, unsurprisingly, chiseled whiteness reign.
-Guys exclude others out of their radar not just because of physique and innate qualities but also race.
+Guys exclude others out of their radar not just because of physical appearances – which explains the high percentage of gay men with body image issues – but also skin colour.
 Jump on Grindr and it won’t be long before you see profiles with “No fats, no fems, no Asians” headlines in countries with a largely white population.

 A few months ago, Instagram user Ziad Stephan asked popular profile @hoscos why it doesn’t post imagery of “men of colour and beautiful men who don’t fit the body image that’s portrayed within the community”. @hoscos responded with several images of muscular black men.
 When pressed further, he finally replied, “I wish I could post thicker people but I cannot find photos that make me fall in love.
 Or even Asians.”

 Hold on, sis.
 Firstly, Stephan’s question didn’t specifically ask about Asians.
 And secondly, even though the entire conversation was exchanged in a DM – and should I even pretend to be shocked that there are still users who aren’t aware of the screenshot functionality – why would @hoscos think it’s ok to single out Asians without repercussions?
 We’ll get to the latter in a bit but to be honest, the answers are predictable more than they’re surprising.

 While I’m now happily married, I’m fully aware that gay (and straight) Asian men remain largely marginalized, sadly stereotyped and undesirable.
 But why is that?
 I ask some members of the community for their opinions.

 David M., Caucasian American and married to his Asian American partner

 We live in a very masculine charged world where you’ll often see headlines such as “masc 4 masc” on Grindr profiles or bottoms being shamed.
 Guys with Asian heritage are perceived to be small, soft and even feminine, all of which are contradictory to the masculine culture.